Thyroid cancer warning signs.

 Invasion of the oesophagus can lead to increasing difficulty swallowing.
 This is relatively uncommon and usually the muscle of the oesophagus is involved and not the mucosal lining

-7. Family history of thyroid cancer:
+7. Family history of Thyroid cancer:

 8. History of radiation to neck:

-A patient with a thyroid nodule and a history of previous therapeutic or environmental radiation exposure particularly in childhood is at much higher risk of having thyroid cancer.
+A patient with a thyroid nodule and a history of previous therapeutic or environmental radiation exposure particularly in childhood is at much higher risk of having thyroid malignancy.
 Populations who live in iodine deficient areas and around volcanoes are also at much higher risk of thyroid cancers.

 9. Ultrasound risk features:

-A thyroid nodule that is solid, hypoechoic ( darker on ultrasound), an irregular margin, taller than wide in shape and has multiple punctate echogenic foci is high risk for being a thyroid cancer.
+A thyroid nodule that is solid, hypoechoic ( darker on ultrasound), has an irregular margin, is taller than wide in shape and has multiple punctate echogenic foci is high risk for being a thyroid cancer.
 These features are used in scoring systems that are used as risk assessment tools for thyroid nodules to determine which should be biopsied or observed and which can be ignored.
 One such system in common use in Auckland is the TIRADS system.

 Patients with a thyroid nodule and persistent diarrhoea may have medullary thyroid cancer with an elevated calcitonin level that leads to the diarrhoea.
 These patient will also usually have an elevated CEA level which is a non specific marker for cancer.